Festival of Tabernacles 2019

 This is in the centre of Kendal, opposite the Westmoreland Shopping Centre, beside the town Library and next to the Elephant Yard Shopping Centre; about 10 minutes walk away from the main station.
 The entrance to the main hall is at the back of Stricklandgate House and accessible from Library Road.
 When coming by car, allow time to find a parking space as parking by the hall is limited.
 There is a large car park by the bus station.

 There will be two services on each of the Holy Days.
-A morning service starting at 10:30 a.m. and an afternoon service starting at 2:30 p.m. on Monday 24th September and 2:00 p.m. on Monday 1st October.
+A morning service starting at 10:30 a.m. and an afternoon service starting at 2:00 p.m. on Monday 14th October and Monday 21st October.

-A buffet lunch will be served on the Last Holy Day, the Eighth Day (1st October).
+A buffet lunch will be served on the First and the Last Holy Day, the Eighth Day (21st October).

 How to get there